Magic Lantern (spyware)

-Magic Lantern is keystroke logging software created by the United States' Federal Bureau of Investigation (FBI).
+Magic Lantern is a keystroke logging software created by the United States' Federal Bureau of Investigation (FBI).
 Magic Lantern was first reported in a column by Bob Sullivan of MSNBC on November 20, 2001 and by Ted Bridis of the Associated Press.

 Methodology

 Magic Lantern can reportedly be installed remotely, via an e-mail attachment or by exploiting common operating system vulnerabilities, unlike previous keystroke logger programs used by the FBI.
 It has been described as a virus and a Trojan horse.
 It is not known how the program might store or communicate the recorded keystrokes.